Charles B. Tripp

-By the 1910s, Tripp was no longer drawing large crowds for the major circuses, so he joined the traveling carnival circuit.
-He was accompanied by his wife, Mae, who sold tickets for midway attractions.
-Tripp died of pneumonia, or asthma, in Salisbury, North Carolina, where he had been wintering for several years.
-He was buried in Olney, Illinois.
+By the 1910s, Tripp was no longer attracting the large audiences he had during his years with the major circuses, so he joined the traveling carnival circuit.
+His wife, Mae, travelled with him and sold tickets for the midway attractions.

+Tripp spent the last several winters of his life in Salisbury, North Carolina, where he died 26 Jan 1930 (aged 74).

+Contemporary sources disagree about the cause of his death, attributing it either to pneumonia or asthma.